Promethys/revive/README.md

 ## Usage

-Once the plugin is installed and configured, you’ll see a new page in your Filament sidebar.
+Once the plugin is installed and configured, you’ll see a new page in your Filament navigation menu.
 From there, users can restore deleted data or permanently remove it.

+> In the V1, Revive will show in a single table all the Recyclable records, without any user-specific scope.
+> You may use the plugin in your admin panel for now.
+> User-specific scope will be available in V2

 ### 1. Add the `Recyclable` trait to any soft-deletable model